ibm-cloud-docs/Cloudant/api/authorization.md

 if you want to add a `nobody` user with read-only access, the  following incorrect request removes *all* the other users with access to the database.

-### Example of an incorrect authorization modification request document
+See the following example of an incorrect authorization modification request document:

 ```json
 {